Sections of railway now in use as trails are outlined in dark green. For more information, see the Rails to Trails web site.

 The DAR station at Annapolis Royal was built of brick in 1913 in the Arts and Crafts style.
 Extensively restored by its private owner, it retains its original windows, woodwork, stationmaster’s office and desk.
 One of the tenants is the Clean Annapolis River Project.
 Their web site has a history of the station with photographs.

-“Cheers” at the End of the Line describes the atmosphere at Bridgetown’s Pub.
+“Cheers” at the Station describes the atmosphere at Bridgetown’s pub.
 This DAR station was built in 1919.
 Railway memorabilia decorates the interior, reminding customers of simpler days, times when travel started here rather than ended here.

 Queen Street, between Routes 1 and 201.